Elasticsearch

 Mode Authentication method to use:

 • Basic - Authenticate with Elasticsearch user name and password.
-Select this option for Elasticsearch clusters outside of Amazon Elasticsearch Service.
+Select this option for Elasticsearch clusters outside of Amazon OpenSearch Service.

 • AWS Signature V4 - Authenticate with AWS.
-Select this option for Elasticsearch clusters within Amazon Elasticsearch Service.
+Select this option for Elasticsearch clusters within Amazon OpenSearch Service.

 User Name Elasticsearch user name.